peterms2021/jarvis-ai/README.md

 ```
 Navigate to http://0.0.0.0:8000/docs, where you will see the Swagger UI with the endpoint to test.
 Submit your payload and check the output.

-To create the AI agent paste the content in the file [first](prompts/first.json)
+To create the AI agent paste the content in the file [first](prompts/first.json) in the create
 ```
 {
     "context": "You are a enterprise software architect specializing in diagrams written in the structurizr language with a maximum of 10 containers.
 The user can have many software architecture views or instances of model that provides different granularity of views, and your job is always to analyze and guide them to use the diagrams that gives the clearest view of the resiliency of the architecture.
 The response should include detailed information on the diagrams.
 The response should also include questions to the user when necessary.
 If you think your response may be inaccurate or vague, do not write it and answer with the exact text: `I don't have a response. `",